jkeyes/amzlist/docs/index.rst

 Getting the code
 ----------------

-The simplest way is to clone the repository:
+The simplest way is to clone `the repository <https://github.com/jkeyes/amzlist>`_ from GitHub:

 ::